TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

 ================================

 First you will need to download and install the TYPO3 CMS Package.
-Follow the steps provided in the :ref:`Quick Installation <t3install:quick-installation>` part of the Installation and Upgrade Guide.
+Follow the steps provided in the :ref:`t3install:start`.

 Specifically, these are the steps you must perform:

 #.
 Make sure your system is setup as described in :ref:`t3install:system-requirements`.
 #.
-Install base system: It is recommended to use Composer for installing as described in
+Install base system: :ref:`t3install:quick-installation`
-   :ref:`t3install:install-via-composer`.
-As an alternative, you can install TYPO3 without Composer: :ref:`t3install:get-and-unpack-the-typo3-package`.
 #.
 After the base installation, you must follow the steps in :ref:`t3install:the-install-tool`.
 #. :ref:`Install the Introduction Package <t3install:introduction-package>`.
    During installation, the Introduction Package will create several example pages and